carldelfin/dotfiles/README.md

 ```
 ### 3.2 Run `build.sh`

-Run `build.sh` (e.g. `bash dotfiles/build.sh`) and select what to install from the menu.
+Run `build.sh` and select what to install from the menu.
 You'll need to at least run `System setup` in order to get a working system.
 The separate `Development setup` installs and configures [neovim](https://neovim.io/), [ranger](https://github.com/ranger/ranger), [fzf](https://github.com/junegunn/fzf), [z.lua](https://github.com/skywind3000/z.lua), with the caveat that they are all **downloaded as standalone executables and placed in `$HOME/.local/bin`**.
 Using standalone executables makes it possible to replicate my development setup on systems where I do not have `sudo` rights.

 ```bash
 cd dotfiles && bash build.sh